georgeabr/iac/docmost/readme.md

 ### How to configure and enable an instance of `Docmost` for notes and markdown
+This guide will set up a `Docmost` docker instance running at system boot via a service, with data stored in `/srv/docmost/`
 #### Configure `Docmost` Dockerfile
 Create folder in home directory
 ```bash